23 Different Types of Flies in South Carolina

 Although they don’t cause significant damage to the tree, their presence can be annoying as they consume large amounts of foliage.

-These sawflies are black or dark gray in color with white stripes and measure around 3/8 inch long.
+These sawflies are black or dark gray with white stripes and measure around 3/8 inch long.

 As larvae, they are often covered with white and yellow stripes and resemble tiny caterpillars.